DHRI-Curriculum/NLTK_DHRI/lessons.md

 - Stop words are useless for text analysis, therefore the first step in any project is to remove them from the text.

-- In text analysis, as in other types of data analysis, we usually want to cleanse the data in order to prepare it for the analysis.
-In text analysis, this process is called "text normalization" and can involve tasks such as removing undesired words and punctuation.
+- In any type of data analysis, we usually want to cleanse the data in order to prepare it for the analysis.
+In text analysis, this process is called "text normalization" and can involve tasks such as removing undesired words and punctuation.*

 - Textual alterations can potentially change the original intended meaning.
-Therefore, we must strive to work with the data exactly as it is in the source.
+Therefore, we must always strive to work with the data exactly as it is in the source.

 # Using the NLTK Corpus